Do SN 1987A data yield the three neutrino masses?: Discussion

-The three masses deduced from the three straight line fit in Fig. 1 seem preposterously large, and they would appear to be inconsistent with data from the KATRIN experiment implying $m_\nu<0.45 eV/c^2$.
-As previously discussed, KATRIN measures an effective mass, and if one of the three mass states contributing to the electron neutrino effective mass has $m_k^2<0$ the effective mass, as normally defined, $m_e^2=\sum |U_{e,k}|^2m_k^2$ can be arbitrarily close to zero or even negative, even when the $m_k^2$ are all very large, as in the SN 1987 fit.
-KATRIN has further crucial relevance quite apart from the limit it imposes by its measured $\nu_e$ effective mass.
+Of course, the neutrinos born in flavor states soon become an incoherent sum of mass states as they propagate through space However, that fact would not change their global mass density computed from the sum over previously equally populated flavor states.

-\subsection{A missing $m_4=2.70 eV/c^2$ sterile neutrino?}
+\subsection{A ``missing" $2.70 eV/c^2$ sterile neutrino?}

-KATRIN recently reported finding no evidence for sterile neutrinos in its data based on the observed shape of the tritium beta decay spectrum.~\citep{KATRIN2025}.
-It conducted this search by fitting its data to a sum of two spectra: that for a zero mass neutrino plus the spectrum for a sterile neutrino of mass $m_{4}$, which was assumed to take on various masses and various weights.
-KATRIN then used a logarithmic grid of trial $m^2$ and $sin^2 2\theta$ values that spans from $m^2=0.1 eV^2$ to $1600 eV^2$ and weight $sin^2 2\theta$ from 0.001 to 0.5.
-At each grid point, the $\chi^2$ function is minimized with respect to three free parameters.
-One can then see how the goodness of fit varies over the grid, and how much of the grid is excluded based on a bad fit.
-By examining the excluded regions of the plane based on the high $\chi^2$ KATRIN concluded there was no evidence for sterile neutrinos at a high confidence level in their data over the entire grid.
-This negative result was surprising because the Neutrino-4 group had previously found evidence for a $2.70 eV/c^2$ sterile neutrino in their neutrino oscillation experiment.
-Moreover, the KATRIN group is always very careful in their analysis of their data, so missing a signature of a sterile neutrino seems unlikely.
-Moreover, the conflict of KATRIN with the Neutrino-4 experiment was not a small one, since the data of the GALLEX, SAGE, and BEST experiments confirms the parameters of neutrino oscillations $\Delta m^2_{14} = 7.3 eV^2$ (or $m_4=2.70 eV/c^2$ and $\sin^22\theta_{14} = 0.36)$ and the confidence level of the Neutrino-4 sterile neutrinos combined with the data of the GALLEX, SAGE, and BEST experiments is now $5.8\sigma.$~\citep{Serebrov2024}
+In 2025 KATRIN reported finding no evidence for sterile neutrinos based on the observed shape of the tritium beta decay spectrum.~\citep{KATRIN2025}.
+It conducted this search by fitting its data to a sum of two spectra: that for a zero mass neutrino plus the spectrum for a sterile neutrino of mass $m_{4}$, which was assumed to take on various values and various weights $\alpha=sin^2 2\theta.$ At each $(m_4,\alpha)$ grid point, the $\chi^2$ function is minimized with respect to three free parameters.
+By examining the excluded regions of the plane based on a high $\chi^2$ KATRIN concluded there was no evidence for sterile neutrinos at a high confidence level in their data over the entire $(m_4,\alpha)$ grid.
+This negative result was in conflict with the Neutrino-4 group that had previously found evidence for a $2.70 eV/c^2$ sterile neutrino in their oscillation experiment.
+Moreover, the conflict of KATRIN with the Neutrino-4 experiment was not a small one, since the data of the GALLEX, SAGE, and BEST experiments confirms the parameters of neutrino oscillations $m_4=2.70 eV/c^2$ and $\sin^22\theta_{14} = 0.36)$ and the confidence level of the Neutrino-4 sterile neutrinos combined with the data of the GALLEX, SAGE, and BEST experiments is now $5.8\sigma.$~\citep{Serebrov2024}